MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.rst

 Postman - Import collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First follow the instructions `here <../../API.md>`__ to download and use FRINX pre-configured Postman REST calls.
+First follow the instructions :doc:`here <../../API>` to download and use FRINX pre-configured Postman REST calls.

 You'll be able to select the FRINX API version that maps to the version of FRINX ODL you are using.
 The ``Uniconfig Framework`` subdirectory contains the files needed to interact with the CLI.